UCBMath/pyquiz/README.md

 The way in which quiz questions are authored is somewhat inspired by WeBWorK.

+Pyquiz has been used for a variety of classes at UC Berkeley, including
-We are currently using pyquiz for the 2021 summer session of Math 54 at UC Berkeley.
+* the 2021-2023 summer sessions of Math 54 and
+* the 2022 summer session of PHILOS W12A.

 ## Learning